-Meijer & Bolivar (2015) identified some challenges faced in the Lagos by governance system.
-They identified a gap between the government and the governed; they concluded that there is a gap between the leadership and the citizens concerning financial, political, and social perspectives that must be brought closer. recommended an urban institutional capacities Framework for urban administration regions having in shortcomings in formal foundations (and a general shortcoming in informal governance).
+Meijer and Bolivar (2015) identified some challenges faced in the Lagos bv governance system.
+They identified a gap between the government and the governed; they concluded that there is a gap between the leadership and the citizens concerning financial, political, and social perspectives that must be brought closer.
+They recommended an urban institutional capacities Framework for urban administration in regions having shortcomings in formal foundations (and a general shortcoming in informal governance).
 These challenges could be addressed through smart city development.

 Mediterranean Region (2017) further stated how Ascimer identified some challenges associated with smart cities, such as inequality, education. and cultural differences.
-There is a need to reduce the distinctions and improve the quality and to information. education. access innovation, and financial resources.
+There is a need to reduce the distinctions and improve the quality and information, access to education. innovation, and financial resources.
 There is also the threat of losing one's cultural Identity, landscape and architectural plan, which are commonly used to identify cities.
 Traditional activities should be persevered and promoted.
-Lack of digital skills and low educational levels.
-Continuous learning and skill acquisition is needed in enabling a smart environment.
+Lack of digital skills and low educational Continuous selflevels. learning and skill acquisition is needed in enabling a smart environment.
 These are lacking in developing countries.
 All levels of education need to be increased in other ways to tap into the community's potential development.

-Akazue et al. (2024) produce an Application using RFM model on Customer Segmentation in Digital Marketing.
+Akazue et al. (2024) produce an Application using RFM model on